matrix-org/matrix-spec-proposals/content/server-server-api.md

 #### Definitions

-Required Power Level
+##### Required Power Level

 A given event type has an associated *required power level*.
 This is given by the current `m.room.power_levels` event.
 The event type is either listed explicitly in the `events` section or given by either `state_default` or `events_default` depending on if the event is a state event or not.

-Invite Level, Kick Level, Ban Level, Redact Level
+##### Invite Level, Kick Level, Ban Level, Redact Level

 The levels given by the `invite`, `kick`, `ban`, and `redact` properties in the current `m.room.power_levels` state.
 Each defaults to 50 if unspecified.

-Target User
+##### Target User

 For an `m.room.member` state event, the user given by the `state_key` of the event.

+##### Historical String Power Levels

+Power level events in room versions up to and including room version 9 can be optionally represented in string format, in order to maintain compatibility with pre-1.0 implementations without breaking existing rooms.
+A homeserver must be prepared to deal with this by parsing the power level from the string.
+In these cases, the following formatting of the power level string is allowed:

+- a single Base10 integer — no float values or decimal points;
+- optionally with leading or trailing whitespace characters;
+- optionally prefixed with a single `-` or `+` character.

+This behaviour is preserved strictly for backward compatibility only.
+A homeserver should take reasonable precautions to prevent users from uploading new power level events with string values and must never populate the default power levels in a room as string values.

 #### Authorization rules